 Petina Gappah is a widely translated Zimbabwean writer.
+She is currently the Principal Legal Advisor to the Secretary-General of the African Continental Free Trade Area.
 She is the author of two novels, Out of Darkness, Shining Light; and The Book of Memory; and two short story collections, Rotten Row and An Elegy for Easterly.
 Her work has been short-listed for the Orwell Prize, the Sunday Times EFG Short Story Award, the Los Angeles Times Book Prize, the PEN/Open Book Award, the Frank O’Connor International Short Story Award, and the Prix Femina (etranger), among other honours.
 She is the recipient of the Guardian First Book Award and the McKitterick Prize from the Society of Authors.
 A lawyer specializing in international trade and investment as well as a writer, Petina currently lives in Harare, Zimbabwe.